-Crucial Military Bases Will Get Cut In Defense PlanCourtesy: US Defense Department A 10 2
+Crucial Military Bases Will Get Cut In Defense PlanCourtesy: US Defense Department

 After yesterday’s announcement on suggested Defense Department budget cuts from Secretary Chuck Hagel, it has become clear that many military bases, including critical bases within the US, could take significant hits if the plan is carried out.
 According to Hagel, Fort Jackson and Fort Hood, major military installations, would see major scale backs in their operations.
 The cuts come as the administration has vowed to cut the US military to its pre-WWII levels.